ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/linux_basics/text.md

 ### Non-Interactive

-The steps for launching an interactive job can be integrated into a script and submitting non-interactvely for a quicker deployment of a private `RStudio Server`.
+The steps for launching an interactive job can be integrated into a script and submitting non-interactvely for a quicker deployment of a compute node instance of `RStudio Server`.
 Instructions outling how to do this are located [here](https://github.com/ucr-hpcc/hpcc_slurm_examples/blob/master/rstudio-server/README.md#non-interactive).